-When I was a child in the late 60s and early 70s, life was very different.
-We lived by different standards and things that are considered grotesque now, were acceptable back then.
+When I was a child in the early 70s, life was very different.
+We lived by different standards and things that are considered gross now, were acceptable back then.

-As a treat, my mum bought our dog a pig’s head from the butchers.
-I don’t think the dog was that impressed with it.
-But my brother and were, and the first thing we noticed was how human-like the eyes were.
+As a treat, my mum bought our dog a pig’s head from the butchers, although I don’t think the dog was that impressed.
+But my brother and were, and the first thing we noticed was how it had human-like eyes.

 We decided, and goodness knows why, to remove one of them.
 So we went into the house for a fork.
 My brother put the head under his arm and I poised to dig in intending to flick it out.
 Only, I couldn’t do it.

 “You try,” I told him.
-We swapped places and as I held the pig, he poised the fork over the eye – and froze.
+We swapped places and as I held the pig under my arm, he poised the fork over the eye – and froze.

 We looked at each other and laughed.
 Why couldn’t we do it?
 It was ridiculous.
 So being the big sister, I took the fork back and aimed it once more at the eye.
 But still couldn’t do it.

 “I know,” said my brother.
 “Let’s take it to Rodney.”
-Rodney was our neighbour and he a butcher by trade.
+Rodney was our neighbour and a butcher, if anyone could, he could.

 “Good idea,” I replied, and off we went.

-Now I think back, Rodney didn’t appear surprised at seeing two kids on his doorstep with a pig’s head asking to take out the eye.
+Now I think back, Rodney didn’t appear surprised at seeing two kids on his doorstep with a pig’s head asking to take the eye out.

-“Sure,” he said, and without hesitation, he took the head and the fork, plunged it and out it popped it out.
-We walked home with the eyeball balancing on my brother’s palm where it had been placed.
+“Sure,” he said.
+Without hesitation, he took the head and the fork, and popped it out.
+We walked home with the eyeball balancing on my brother’s palm.

-I found a ring box and my brother carefully put in the eye inside.
+Running upstairs, I returned with a ring box and my brother carefully put the eye inside.
 He pressed it down with his finger to make sure it stayed in place.
 I watched in morbid fascination.
-Off we went to the lounge where mum was sitting and presented her with the ring box.
+Off we went to the lounge where mum sat, and presented her with the ring box.

 “Mum, we have a present for you.”

 Her face lit up as she took it.
-“Oh thank you, that’s very kind of you.”
-For a fraction of a second, I hesitated.
-Did she think it a real gift?
-My brother grinned at me and I thought of that blue eye and smiled sweetly at her.
+“Oh thank you, that’s very kind of you,” she said.
+She thought we had done something nice for her.
+I hesitated wondering if she thought it was a real gift.
+My brother grinned and I smiled sweetly.

-She opened the box, screamed and threw it in the air.
-The eyeball shot out, hit the ceiling and bounced off the wall, onto the floor where rolled under the chair.
+Mum opened the box, let out an almighty scream and tossed it in the air.
+The eyeball catapulted off the ceiling. bounced off the wall, to the floor where rolled under the chair.